-The role of the DL instructor (either a faculty member or a graduate student) is largely to facilitate the discussions that students have about their assigned activities and/or homework problems and to keep the students on task.
-The actual DL activities are usually packaged with course notes and purchased by the students at the beginning of the quarter but, sometimes, activities are given out to the students during the quarter.
+\paragraph{DL Instructors and TA professional development} The role of the DL instructor (either a faculty member or a graduate student) is largely to facilitate the discussions that students have about their assigned activities and/or homework problems and to keep the students on task.
+The actual DL activities are packaged with course notes and purchased by the students at the beginning of the quarter, but, sometimes, modified activities are distributed to the students during the quarter.

-The DLs are where the students do much of their thinking and get much of their practice with the material so they are the most important part of the course.
-Graduate TAs lead over 90\% of these DL sections and we have found that new graduate TAs must rapidly learn about both teaching and learning.
-For this reason, we have a significant professional development program focused on our new graduate students teaching this course for their first time.
+The DLs are where the students do much of their thinking and get much of their practice with the material, so they are the most important part of the course.
+Graduate student teaching assistants (TAs) lead over 90\% of these DL sections and we have found that new graduate TAs must rapidly learn about both teaching and learning.
+For this reason, we have a significant professional development program focused on our new graduate students who are teaching this course for their first time.
 For new graduate TAs, this includes:

-i) a mandatory 3-day introduction to teaching in CLASP which, besides dealing with nuts and bolts of the job, also puts the new TAs in the roles of students working on CLASP activities, followed by putting the TAs in the roles of getting ready to teach DL, followed by putting the new TAs in the roles of teachers (with reflections/comments on teaching and learning after each TA is finished).
+i) a mandatory 3-day introduction to teaching in CLASP, which, besides dealing with nuts and bolts of the job, also puts the new TAs in the roles of students working on CLASP activities, followed by putting the TAs in the roles of getting ready to teach DL, followed by putting the new TAs in the role of teachers (with reflections/comments on teaching and learning after each TA is finished).
 These activities are interspersed with more general discussions of teaching and learning, which are taught in the CLASP (group discussion) style.

-ii) a mandatory 1-hour per week TA training course during the first term that the new graduate student is enrolled at UC Davis and begins teaching a DL.
-This class is generally aimed at the theory and practice of teaching an interactive engagement type of class.\cite{Ishikawa} Among other things, in this class the new TAs visit DLs of senior TAs and comment on what they have seen, discuss and practice grading, discuss teaching and learning, discuss the use of models in science, work on improving their whole class discussions as well as their small group discussions, and monitor one meeting of one of their fellow new graduate student’s class (using a computer program\cite{RIOT} to quantify how their fellow TA spends their time in class).
+ii) a mandatory 1-hour per week TA training course during the first term that the new graduate student is enrolled at Davis and begins teaching a DL.
+This class is generally aimed at the theory and practice of teaching an interactive engagement type of class.\cite{Ishikawa} Among other things, in this class the new TAs visit DLs of senior TAs and comment on what they have seen, discuss and practice grading, discuss teaching and learning, discuss the use of models in science, work on improving their teaching approach to whole class discussions as well as small group discussions, and monitor one meeting of one of their fellow new graduate student's class (using a computer program\cite{RIOT} to quantify how their fellow TA spends their time in class).